Title 24

 Why does Title 24 matter for a California ADU or remodel?

 Title 24 comes up in the California building code side of nearly every Greater LA and Bay Area project we touch.
 Title 24 (Part 6) of the California Code of Regulations sets minimum energy efficiency standards for new construction and substantial alterations.
 Getting it right at design saves rework later — getting it wrong is one of the most common reasons permits stall.
+See how it lands in our five-phase process and the relevant field guides.

 Where will I see Title 24 on my own project?